KonstiDE/FormizeR/README.md

 ## Exemplary Usage
 Using the FormizeR plugin is easy, as FormizeR directly provides you with exemplary data to test its potential and get familiar with the styling options.
-Mandatory are a point layer and a shape layer (both provided inside the package) as well as the cellsize, determining the size of the form.
+Mandatory are a point layer and a shape layer (both provided inside the package) and the cellsize, determining the size of the form.
 The standard method with minimal parameters goes as follows:

 ```R